oracle/weblogic-azure/aks/updateClusterTemplate.md

 To obtain ID of the indentify: go to Azure Portal; open the identity **Overview** page; click **JSON View** and copy the **Resource ID**.

+### Azure Storage account

+If you are deploying Java EE application or using your own datasource driver, you are required to have application packages and jdbc libraries in Azure Storage Account.

+Follow this [guide](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) to create Azure Storage Account and blobs.

+Upload your application packages (.jar, .war, .ear files) to the blob.

+Upload your jdbc drivers (.jar files) to the blob.

 ### Azure Service Principal

 Optional.